-The SDA uses the B2DS scenarios developed by the IEA (2017), which are compatible with the Representative Concentration Pathway (RCP) 2.6 scenario from IPCC Fifth Assessment Report (AR5).79 The SDA assumes global convergence of key sectors' emissions intensity by 2050.
-For example, the regions, if the reporting financial institution has a strong presence in and specific knowledge of the respective sector and/or region.
-National agencies and regional data providers or statistical offices in individual regions may assist reporting financial institutions and investee companies in various regions in finding regional and more relevant financial and/or emissions data information.
+The SDA uses the B2DS scenarios developed by the IEA (2017), which are compatible with the Representative Concentration Pathway (RCP) 2.6 scenario from IPCC Fifth Assessment Report (AR5).82 The SDA assumes global convergence of key sectors' emissions intensity by 2050.
+For example, the emissions intensity of steel production in China, the United States, and Brazil is assumed to reach the same level in 2050, regardless of its current diversity.83 Regional pathways have not been incorporated into the SDA method.

-79 The B2DS scenarios are emissions scenarios modeled by IEA.
-Based on this scenario data, sectoral emissions intensity pathways are derived.

-emissions intensity of steel production in China, the United States, and Brazil is assumed to reach the same level in 2050, regardless of its current diversity.80 Regional pathways have not been incorporated into the SDA method.

-Currently, the SDA provides sector-specific pathways for the following homogenous and energy-intensive sectors:81
+Currently, the SDA provides sector-specific pathways for the following homogenous and energy-intensive sectors:84